ritvic/Few-Shot-Learning-using-Prototypical-Network/README.md

 ### Dataset splits

 We implemented the Vynials splitting method as in [[Matching Networks for One Shot Learning](https://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning)].
-That sould be the same method used in the paper (https://github.com/jakesnell/prototypical-networks/tree/master/data/omniglot/splits/vinyals).
+That sould be the same method used in the [paper](https://github.com/jakesnell/prototypical-networks/tree/master/data/omniglot/splits/vinyals).
 We then apply the same rotations there described.
 In this way we should be able to compare results obtained by running this code with results described in the reference paper.

 ## Prototypical Batch Sampler